Cover photo for Marshall Hawkins's Obituary

 It is with deep sorrow that we announce the passing of Marshall Brice Hawkins, a beloved husband, father, grandfather, and esteemed veteran, who departed this life on July 12, 2025, at the age of 94.
 Marshall was born on June 25, 1931, in Virginia to parents who instilled in him the values of hard work, dedication, and resilience, which would guide him throughout his life.

 Marshall's journey in the arts began in earnest as he developed his extraordinary musical talents.
 He served proudly for 22 years in the United States Navy, where he rose to become the first Black Master Chief in the Navy Music Program.
 His exceptional skills as a conductor and multi-instrumentalist left a lasting impact on both his peers and the numerous audiences he captivated over the years.
 His administrative role at the U.S. Navy Band Headquarters allowed him to serve his country with dignity, coordinating funerals at Arlington National Cemetery with compassion and reverence.
+In 1967, then as Senior Chief Musician, Marshall was assigned as the Band Director for the Allied Forces of Southern Europe Band.
+There the Band toured the NATO countries presenting concerts for the various cultural populations and performed ceremonies for Kings, Ambassadors and other high ranking dignitaries.
+The highlight of his career though was serving as the leader of the Commodores, the Navy's premiere jazz band.

 Beyond his military accomplishments, Marshall was a passionate advocate for music education.
 As the president of the Piano Technicians Guild, he shared his expertise with aspiring musicians, teaching them the nuances of instrument maintenance and performance.
 His talents were sought after by notable institutions including the Smithsonian and various large churches, further solidifying his reputation as a master technician.